shahzainb/metroplaytest/Notes.md

 10. Fix IE8 styles (20 minutes)
 11. Add images to the json file (3 minutes)

+Total Time: 2 hours and 4 minutes.
+This doesn't include some small fixes that I did after the fact such as writing this notes and small typo fixes.
+These can be followed on the commit history.

 ## Reasoning

 The reason I used NodeJs and AngularJs is to create a proper application structure that is scalable and maintainable.